 The Y-Flyer is an 18-foot, flat-bottom scow designed to sail inland waters.
 It's wide enough to seat four adults comfortably

 Matt Cowan, of Cambridge, Ontario, placed 3rd overall in the 5-0-5 class, along with partner Pat Cowan.

-Otto Henninger, visiting from Germany, watches out for son Manfred, who and, while popular as a pleasure craft, serves equally well as a racer.
-A Sudbury couple, Paul and Stella Rupert, finished first in the Y-Flyer class.
+Otto Henninger, visiting from Germany, watches out for son Manfred, who raced in the 5-0-5 fleet.